Frequently Asked Questions

 When is the deadline to register to vote?

-You must be registered to vote by Monday, Oct.
-5.
+You must be registered to vote by Monday, April 4 for the Primary Election.

 How do I register to vote?